mvh-solutions/tsv-evaluator/README.md

-# tsv-evaluator
+# tsv-translation-sampler
-A quick and dirty demo of an "A or B" evaluation interface
+A viewer for aggregated translations in a TSV format